-Throttle cable free play is adjusted at the cable, under the passenger seat.
+Throttle cable free play is adjusted at the cable, under the passenger seat or behind the throttle pedal.

 - 1. Slide the boots off.
-Loosen adjuster locknut. - 2.
+Loosen the adjuster locknut. - 2.
 Turn adjuster until 1/16" to 1/8" (1.5 to 3mm) freeplay is achieved at the throttle pedal.

-NOTE: While adjusting free play.

-it is important you flip the throttle pedal back and forth.
+NOTE: While adjusting free play, it is important you flip the throttle pedal back and forth.

-3. Tighten locknut and slide boots over cable adjuster.
+3. Tighten locknut and slide the boots over cable adjuster.